Zulfugar Hajibeyov

-Zulfugar Abdulhuseyn oghlu Hajibeyov (Zülfüqar bəy Əbdülhüseyn bəy oğlu Hacıbəyov, 17 April 1884 – 30 September 1950) was an Azerbaijani composer and a member of a family noted for its musical talents.
+Zulfugar bey Abdulhuseyn oghlu Hajibeyov (Zülfüqar bəy Əbdülhüseyn bəy oğlu Hacıbəyov, 17 April 1884 – 30 September 1950) was an Azerbaijani composer and a member of a family noted for its musical talents.
 He was one of the founders of the Azerbaijan Music Comedy Theater.

 Biography

 Hajibeyov was born in Shusha on 17 April 1884.

 Hajibeyov's brother Uzeyir Hajibeyov is considered the "Father of Classical Music" in Azerbaijan.
 Their brother Jeyhun was a publicist, journalist, and ethnographer, and helped Uzeyir compose the opera Layla and Majnun.

 His son, Niyazi Hajibeyov, was also a composer, and directed the Azerbaijan State Symphony Orchestra for 40 years.

 Hajibeyov died on 30 September 1950.
 He is buried in the Alley of Honor in Baku, Azerbaijan.
 Hajibeyov's house in Shusha is classified as a historical monument "bearing state importance" by Azerbaijan.